MrAlexSee/sopang/README.md

 `-p`       | `--pattern-count arg`   | maximum number of patterns read from top of the patterns file `-v`       | `--version`             | display version info

-## Testing

-Testing on human genome and synthetic data.

-1. Download [EDSO](https://github.com/webmasterar/edso/) by Ahmad Retha.

-1. Download data from the 1000 Genomes project: ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/.

-1. Run EDSO for each chromosome and variants file.
-Rename resulting files as `chr1.eds`, `chr2.eds`, ..., `chr23.eds`.

-1. Generate synthetic data by running `python generate_synth.py` (requires Python 2.7) 4 times for the number of segments (parameter `pNSegments`) set to 100, 500, 1000, and 1600 thousands.
-Rename files as `chr24.eds`, `chr25.eds`, `chr26.eds`, `chr27.eds`.

-1. Set parameter `inDir` in `run_all.sh` to the folder containing `.eds` files and pattern files (all pattern files are located in the `sample/` folder as part of this package).

-1. Compile SoPanG (see above).

-1. Run `run_all.sh`.

 ## Compile-time parameter description

 #### params.hpp